elyukai/optolith-database-schema/docs/reference/UI.md

 `Reroll Size` |  | <a href="#UI/Reroll Size">See details</a>
 `Reroll Weight` |  | <a href="#UI/Reroll Weight">See details</a>
 `personaldata.cultureareaknowledge` |  | <a href="#UI/personaldata.cultureareaknowledge">See details</a>
+`You can save up no more than 10 AP to use later during the game, and you cannot begin the game with a negative AP balance.` |  | <a href="#UI/You can save up no more than 10 AP to use later during the game, and you cannot begin the game with a negative AP balance.">See details</a>
 `sheets.printtopdfbtn` |  | <a href="#UI/sheets.printtopdfbtn">See details</a>
 `sheets.dialogs.pdfexportsavelocation.title` |  | <a href="#UI/sheets.dialogs.pdfexportsavelocation.title">See details</a>
 `sheets.dialogs.pdfsaved` |  | <a href="#UI/sheets.dialogs.pdfsaved">See details</a>